anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 A. Use the Ethereum app.
 It is fully compatible with the Fusion blockchain.

-Q. Why does my Ledger show the transaction in ETH and not FSN?
+Q. Why does my Ledger show the transaction in ETH and not FSN or BNB?

 A. This is because the Ledger does not know which blockchain it is on - it defaults to ETH, but this is not a problem in reality.
 Perhaps it will show the correct currency in a future version.

 Q. Using Ledger to connect a wallet, I cannot find my Derivation path

 A. Please click on the 'Ledger Live' tab next to the 'Legacy tab.
 The correct address should be the top one.

-Q. When I try to connect to my Ledger, I just see 'Loading...' but nothing happens.

-A. It is stuck.
-Please disconnect your Ledger, hit F5 to refresh the screen and then re-connect your Ledger and try again.
-You might have to do this a couple of times.
-In general do not refresh the screen when your Ledger is connected.

-Q. My transaction keeps showing as 'pending' in MetaMask and I can't stop it.

-A. There is a useful guide to stop and free up the pending transaction using `Node Networks clear pending transaction YouTube`_ It involves sending a little extra gas to the nonce of the offending transaction.

 Q. Can I send my ANY to an exchange or to another wallet?